International Moving Company to Hong Kong

 Door-to-door service is available from origination locations anywhere in the United States to destinations throughout Hong Kong, Kowloon, and the New Territories.

 Times for sending sea shipments door to door to Hong Kong is about six weeks from most locations in the United States.
 Speak with your relocations specialist to get an estimate of the exact length for your particular logistics.

-If you require more urgent delivery than we can send your shipment via air cargo.
+If you require more urgent delivery, then we can send your shipment via air cargo.
 This is a very efficient method of shipping, available only for the door to door delivery.
 Sea cargo is calculated by volume, and unless you are sending something particularly heavy, weight is not usually a concern when sending something overseas.
 This is not the case for air cargo, where cargo is charged preliminarily by weight.
-Air cargo can be very expensive and is not appropriate for household moving, but if you have a commercial shipment, it is usually a very good option.
+Air cargo can be costly and is not appropriate for household moving, but it is usually a perfect option if you have a commercial shipment.